There's a reason one-"n" Jena rarely uses Snapchat. |

 As for our trip to Lawrenceville, getting there was fairly simple.
 After a twenty-ish minute bus ride on the 71C, we were off.
 While on the bus, we rode past the Children’s Hospital of Pittsburgh, which is enormous and vibrant.
 If you ever drive through Lawrenceville be sure to take a peek!
 Once we got off the bus, our first stop was Aresnal Park, pictured below, which is located between 39th and 40th streets.
 It includes a jungle gym, baseball fields, and even offers a Cinema in the Park Night where they play a movie for people to come out and watch on warm summer nights from a spectacular viewpoint.

-We actually aren't entirely sure what this is, but it
+We actually aren't entirely sure what this is, but it appears to be some sort of small amphitheater. |

 Despite a brief flirtation with the idea of jumping over